 The neurological foundations of fluid intelligence are rooted in the brain's ability to form and manipulate mental representations through abstract reasoning.
 This cognitive domain is distinct from learned skills and is more about the mind's agility and adaptability.

 Neurologically, fluid intelligence involves several brain regions, including the prefrontal cortex, which is responsible for complex behaviours such as planning, decision-making, and moderating social behaviour.
-It is also associated with the dorsolateral prefrontal cortex, which governs executive functions such as working memory and cognitive flexibility.
+It is also associated with the dorsolateral prefrontal cortex, which governs executive functionssuch as working memory and cognitive flexibility.

 Age-related changes also impact the neurobiological basis of fluid intelligence.
 Studies show that as we age, there can be a decline in the volume and functioning of the brain areas associated with fluid cognition.
-Despite this, engaging in mentally stimulating activities can help maintain and even enhance these cognitive functions.
+Despite this, engaging in mentally stimulating activities can help maintain and even improve these cognitive functions.

 Understanding the neuroscientific aspects of fluid intelligence provides valuable insights into how educators can support and develop these cognitive abilities in students.
 By designing fluid intelligence tasks that challenge and stimulate the brain's problem-solving and reasoning capabilities, teachers can help learners maintain and improve this vital aspect of their intellectual development.